All Episodes

 Right.

-And what I mean is if if the government's emphasis is on protecting freedoms rather than managing means of production, then really there's no one that says how things should be done.
+And what I mean is if the government's emphasis is on protecting freedoms rather than managing means of production, then really there's no one that says how things should be done.

-There's just liberty within a system, and then individuals create businesses and things change sort of in an unpredictable and spontaneous productive way.
+And then individuals create businesses and things change sort of in an unpredictable and spontaneous productive way.

-But then when you have like a hyper-socialist or a hyper communist system, it requires a lot of top-down management.
+But then when you have like a hyper-socialist or a hyper-communist system, it requires a lot of top-down management.

-And so the success of that system is hyper dependent on whoever is running it, right?
+And so the success of that system is hyper-dependent on whoever is running it, right?

-So you have a very different China when Mao is running it between 58 and 62, as you do today, right?
+So you have a very different China when Mao is running it between 58 and 62 as you do today, right?

-When it's president she.
+When it's President Xi.

 And so one of the beauties of America as it was designed is the founders knew that there were going to be corrupt or foolish people running the helm throughout history at some point as it played out.